Leonidas-from-XIV/node-xml2js/README.md

 - `stripPrefix`: strips the xml namespace prefix.
 E.g `<foo:Bar/>` will become 'Bar'.
 (N.B.: the `xmlns` prefix is NOT stripped.)

+- `parseNumbers`: parsers integer-like strings as integers and float-like strings as floats E.g. "0" becomes 0 and "15.56" becomes 15.56

 Options
 =======